ceu-lang/ceu/manual/manual-toc.md

 Nat_var   ::= ID_nat
 </code></pre>

-A type declaration may define its size in bytes (TODO: why?).
+A type declaration may define its size in bytes to help the compiler organizing memory.
 A type of size `0` is an *opaque type* and cannot be instantiated as a variable that is not a pointer.